We certainly had a great time visiting with Johnny Holiday and talking about his past, present, and future. Here is what Johnny shared with us.

 I am divided.
-I knew them both and yet Dean, particularly his early work is so similar to Bing’s sound.
+I knew them both, and yet Dean, mainly his early work is so similar to Bing’s sound.
 But Frank was more of the technician when it came to delivering a lyric and did things that were more varied with his voice.
-It really is a toss up and frankly I’d rather not offend either one of them as I might meet them at sometime in the future when time is up so I’ll say Jerry Vale!
+It is a toss-up, and frankly, I’d rather not offend either one of them as I might meet them at some time in the future when time is up, so I’ll say, Jerry Vale!

 Jazz or Rock?